 If you’re in Moscow during the end of April and find yourself pining for a healthy dose of creative arts, then a trip to the annual Moscow Stars International Arts Festival may be just the ticket.
 The festival aims to showcase the very best of the Russian arts scene, featuring a variety of categories including dance, music and film.

-The Moscow Stars International Festival showcases the very best of Russian and international dance, song, film, art and design from April 21st to April 27th.
+The Moscow Stars International Festival showcases the very best of Russian and international dance, song, film, art and design.
 As well as acting as a platform for rising stars, the festival also has a competitive element to it.
 Each act will be scored by a festival jury consisting of prominent artists, professors, academics and other experts in their field.
 The winners of each category receive diplomas, and more importantly, the exposure to help spur them on to greater things.

 There is also a strong emphasis on sharing knowledge and expertise, so you’ll be able to drop in on a range of discussion panels and talks by various experts.
 So whether you’re an aspiring actor, dancer, or musician, or simply a lover of the fine arts, the wide variety of exhibits and performances on display are sure to keep you entertained.

 This year’s festival kicks off on April 21st with a two-day film festival, then over the course of the seven days you can take in performances and exhibitions across the following genres:

 • Fine Art

 The seven-day event takes place at the Maestro Arts School in the northern part of the city, just a ten-minute drive from The Park Inn by Radisson Sheremetyevo Airport Moscow Hotel.

 From fine art to pop music – all under one roof

 You can catch all the exhibitions and performances free of charge, with the film festival featuring three key categories: animation, film and television.
 A range of screenings will take place throughout the day, and you’ll also be able to mingle with established actors and directors for Q&A sessions and workshops.